-After reviewing your completed Financial Aid Application materials, the Office of Financial Assistance will notify you of your aid eligibility, applicants may check through their Applicant Status Page (applicants for the 2017-2018 academic year) or their MyNova account (current students and students who are offered admission and deposit).
+After reviewing your completed Financial Aid Application materials, the Office of Financial Assistance will notify you of your aid eligibility, applicants may check through their Applicant Status Page (prospective students) or their MyNova account (current students and students who are offered admission and deposit).
 In addition, all freshmen and transfer students who have submitted a complete aid application will receive a printed award letter via the US mail.

-*Please Note: Prospective Freshmen for the 2017-2018 academic year can anticipate receiving an award offer on April 1.
+*Please Note: Early Decision Applicants for the 2018-2019 academic year can anticipate receiving an award notice on December 15.

 If you choose to reject any of these offers, send notification to the Office of Financial Aid via email.